alphagov/govuk-design-system/src/patterns/start-using-a-service/index.md

 layout: layout-pane.njk
 ---

+{% from "govuk/components/tag/macro.njk" import govukTag %}

 GOV.UK services must start on a GOV.UK content page.
 This links your service to the rest of GOV.UK, and means that users can find it using search or through GOV.UK’s navigation.

 ## When to use this pattern

 Use this pattern to help you prototype a start point for your service, so you can test as much of the user journey as possible.

-The public-facing version of your service will need to start on a GOV.UK content page, published using one of the GOV.UK publishing apps.
-You’ll usually need to agree content for this GOV.UK content page with the GDS content team.
+Public-facing UK government services need to start on a GOV.UK content page.
+The GDS content team creates these start points using GOV.UK publishing apps, separate from GOV.UK Frontend.

+Service teams will usually need to agree content for this GOV.UK content page with the GDS content team.
+Read guidance on how to get your service on GOV.UK.
 Read [guidance on how to get your service on GOV.UK](https://www.gov.uk/service-manual/service-assessments/get-your-service-on-govuk).

 ## How it works